Body of Somerville officer killed in New Hampshire crash escorted to funeral home

 “Officer Remigio was not only one of the most dedicated officers, but he was a well-respected and well-loved member of our city,” said Mayor Joseph Curtatone.
 “Whether responding to an emergency, conducting his daily duties, or assisting with one community event or another, Lou met each person with compassion, with a smile, and he was known for going the extra mile to keep our residents safe.
 His loss will be immeasurable.”

+RELATED: Teen charged in crash that killed Somerville officer arrested at Burlington home

 Ricci posted $10,000 cash bail Monday and was released from prison.
+He was arrested again Tuesday night at his home in Burlington.
+Sources tell 7News that Ricci was arrested on an outstanding warrant for violating parole on unrelated matter.

-He is due in court for an arraignment on Oct.
+He is due in court Wednesday for a hearing on his parole violation.
+He is slated to be arraigned in connection with the crash on Oct.
 20.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)